mahoney1/test/setup_newmodel.md

 # Create a sample chaincode using the new programming model

-1. Make a directory called `updatesvalues` in the current directory and `cd` into it.
+1. Make a directory called `mycontract` in the current directory and `cd` into it.

    `cd updatevalues`